GlennJohansson85/postwall/README.md

 ### Returning Visitor Goals
-**For returning visitors, Postwall offers a seamless, efficient experience to encourage continued engagement:**
+**For returning (registered) visitors, Postwall offers a seamless, efficient experience to encourage continued engagement:**

+* **Post Content:** *Users can write posts, share articles, or document experiences, along with images that enhance their storytelling.*
+* **Upload Photos:** *Photos can be uploaded to accompany posts, creating a visually rich experience for visitors and commenters.*
+* **Engage with Comments:** Registered users can leave comments on posts directly from the Postwall page.
+Comments are displayed in ascending order and the user can see responses in real-time without being redirected to a separate post page.*

         Registered users can add comments to each post, which are displayed in ascending order, with the commentator's username at the beginning of each comment.